- It's the only guitar you'll ever need

 This Grand Auditorium delivers a well-balanced sound with plenty of projection.
 The smooth, deep cutaway is perfect for finger-picking or flat-picking.
 At the same time, the onboard Fishman Matrix VT Enhance NT2 pickup system amplifies your sound beautifully.

-If you're looking for an acoustic-electric that can do it all, the GPC-16E Mahogany is excellent.
+If you're looking for an acoustic-electric that can do it all, the GPC-16E is an excellent guitar.

 - High-quality Martin for a great price